djmolloy57/test18thAprProjBook/README.md

 # Book Review
-This project purpose is to demonstrate the use of a document based database MongoDb and to perform Create, Read, Update and Delete (CRUD) operations on it within the Python Flask framework.
+This project purpose is to demonstrate the use of a document based database MongoDb and to perform Create, Read, Update and Delete (CRUD) operations on it within the Python Flask framework.<br>
 The Books Review is a website where visitors can find Books of different genre's and categories such as biographies, fantasy, historical, thrillers, horror,and sport.
 They can also find reviews for Books and aswell add/edit reviews.
 Books can also be added and removed from the site